Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 ### Identifier

-For the subsequent comparison the molecules need a string representation and therefore one can use SMILES, InChI or InChIKey strings.
-The 'get_identifier_list_key' function gets the chosen identifier strings (variable: id_type) for every molecules and puts them in the dataframe.
+For the subsequent comparison, the molecules need a string representation and therefore one can use SMILES, InChI or InChIKey strings.
+The 'get_identifier_list_key' function gets the chosen identifier strings (parameter: id_type) for every molecule and puts them in the dataframe.

 | **function**  |  get_identifier_list_key |
 |---|---|